 Lacta Chocolate Facebook App

 You open the Lacta Chocolate Facebook app, type your loved one’s name, and customise a Lacta wrapper around them.
-The app matches them to a Lacta flavour, then you push it out as a wall-to-wall post.
-In seconds, your “love message” becomes something your friends can see, react to, and copy.
+The app matches them to a Lacta flavour, then you push it out as a wall-to-wall post, meaning a highly visible Facebook share that others can see, react to, and copy.
+In seconds, your “love message” becomes something your friends can respond to and replicate.

 The app idea.
 Turn affection into something people want to publish